 - Your Senior Pass if you are going to a National Park or Monument.

 - My favorite accessory – a large dog to scare away predators and to pull you up a hill if you get tired.
-I had a big dog that scared away two mountain lions once when I was hiking with my daughter who was 8 years old at the time.
+I had a big dog that scared away two mountain lions when I was hiking with my daughter.
+She was 8 years old at the time.

 What hiking gear do you find essential when you’re on a hike?
 Please leave a comment below.